mchav/mchav.github.io/_posts/2017-1-22-easy-concurrency-with-functional-programming.md

 title: Easy concurrency with functional programming
 ---

-My most recent project was a REPL application that read an expression, sent a GET request to a server and then received the result.
-Network programming is admittedly very error prone (a lot can go wrong) and can take a long time to process.
-For this reason, Android prevents applications from the UI thread.
-Android provides some concurrency mechanism for dealing with network I/O. The most common of these being `AsyncTask`. `AsyncTask` is a class for running tasks in the background and defining what happens berfore, during, and after task execution.
+My most recent project was an Android REPL application that reads an expression, sends a GET request to a server and then receives the result of evaluating that expression from an interpreter on the server.
+Network programming is admittedly very error prone (a lot can go wrong), and network requests sometimes take a long time to process.
+For this reason, Android prevents applications from running network tasks on the UI thread.
+However, the Android API provides some concurrency mechanisms for dealing with network I/O, the most common being `AsyncTask`. `AsyncTask` is a class for running tasks in the background and defining what happens before, during, and after task execution.
 The `AsyncTask` class, crucially, allows the user to edit/change a view after the operation in a way that running a normal thread doesn't.
-The syntax is quite heavy and considering I really only wanted to define 2 behaviors - downloading and getting results - `AsyncTask` feels like overkill.
+The syntax is quite involved and considering I only wanted to define two behaviours - downloading and getting results - `AsyncTask` feels like overkill.

 Here is what the `AsyncTask` to send some code to the REPL would look like: